- About Archives

 One of the most comprehensive resources on disaster planning, CoOL provides links to a wide variety of resources on most aspects of disaster planning, addressing most types of institutions.
 All information is easily followed through links, and all information is free.

 An Australian government initiative, this program was "established by cultural and scientific collecting institutions in Canberra to improve disaster preparedness and provide local mutual assistance in the event of emergencies affecting public collections.
 DISACT sponsors disaster recovery training, conducts quarterly DISACT Network meetings, and has a website resource."
-Blue Shield Australia also regards this program as a model for collaboration when it come to 'partnering' with a heritage organization to prepare for a disaster.
+Blue Shield Australia also regards this program as a model for collaboration when it comes to 'partnering' with a heritage organization to prepare for a disaster.
 Offers training (in Australia), example disaster plans, tips, primers, resources, contact lists, and more.

 Offers tips for family heirlooms, safety guidelines, lists of organizations that can help, checklists of essential records, recovery guides, financial and employment assistance, and federal assistance.